-3. Using a straightedge as a guide, rotate set screws until extension tables are in plane with main table, then fully tighten hex bolts installed during Step 1 on Page 19.
+G1033X & G1033Z: Using a straightedge as a guide, rotate set screws from Step 2 until extension tables are in plane with main table, then fully tighten hex bolts from Step 1 (see Figure 13).

-Note: Bed rollers will give you a false reading with your straightedge if they are raised above table.
-Move them down or work around them when leveling extension wings (refer to Bed Roller Height on Page 27 for details).
+Note: Be aware that bed rollers will give you a false reading if they are raised above table.
+Move them down or work around them when leveling extension wings (refer to Bed Roller Height on Page 25 for more information).